High-Altitude Medical

 ➤ increased physical effort

-Breathing cold and very dry air can additionally cause irritation and drying of the mucous membranes of the upper respiratory tract.
-This weakens their defense functions and increases susceptibility to infections.
-To counteract this, it is recommended to breathe through a buff, mask, or dedicated mask.
+Breathing cold and very dry air may also irritate and dry the mucous membranes of the upper respiratory tract.
+This weakens their natural protective function and increases susceptibility to infections.

-During acclimatization, the body produces more urine than at lower altitudes.
-This is a natural physiological mechanism – excess bases that appear in the body due to accelerated breathing are removed with urine.
+During acclimatization, the body produces more urine than at sea level.
+This is a natural physiological process: the body eliminates excess alkaline substances produced as a result of faster breathing.

 In practice, this means: